 A scroll-able topographical map showing all trails and roads in the wilderness can be found at: fs.usda.gov/recarea/sequoia ...

 Note: you first have to scroll out first to find your area of interest and then scroll in to see the details for that area.

-The Woodpecker Trail goes up the east side of the meadow and crosses Manter Creek at the junction with the Manter Creek Trail-35E12.
-Farther up next to the meadow's narrow northern extension, there is a fire circle and a metal frame that was previously used for a large forest service tent.
-It is a few hundred yards from there to the junction with the North Manter Trail
+Along the meadow's narrow northern extension, the trail passes a fire circle and a metal frame previously used for a large forest service tent.
+A short distance farther, it passes the junction with the North Manter Trail

 Flora & Fauna

-Some sections of the meadow are covered with lupine.
-Some places on the dryer slopes south and west of the meadow are covered with millions of tiny colorful flowers, only 2-6 inches tall.
+The higher areas are covered with forest, but as you drop towards 7,000 feet, the trees are farther apart as the land becomes semi-arid.
+Farther east towards the South Fork of the Kern, it drops below 6,000 feet and becomes hotter and more desert-like.
+Some places on the dryer slopes west of the Manter Meadow are covered with millions of tiny colorful flowers, only 2-6 inches tall.
 Beware of rattlesnakes.
 It is good to use poles to check out rocks and logs before stepping over them.
 There are scattered herds of deer and occasionally you'll see a black bear or a bobcat.
 Mountain lions are present, but rarely seen.

 History & Background

 The Domeland Wilderness was created by the federal Wilderness Act in 1964, with additions in 1984 and 1994 so that it now has a total of 133,720 acres.
 The original portion of the Wilderness contains most of its many granite domes and geological formations.
 It is managed by the Sequoia National Forest and the Bureau of Land Management.

 The area north and east of Manter Meadow was heavily burned by the Manter Fire in 2000.
 The brush has returned, but, the taller trees have not, leaving many lonely burned trunks.